 - the “other tourism service” is a not significant proportion of the of the value of the combination and does not represent an essential feature of the combination

 - the “other tourism service” is selected and purchased after the performance of the first travel service has started.

-Critically when the consultation starts on translating this Directive into UK legislation, this will provide us a significant opportunity to lobby for definitions of “significant proportion” and “essential feature” that then free many small businesses from the Directive when providing value-added products to customers.
+Critically when the consultation starts (Now started and closing 15 Dec 17) on translating this Directive into UK legislation, this will provide us a significant opportunity to lobby for definitions of “significant proportion” and “essential feature” that then free many small businesses from the Directive when providing value-added products to customers.

 There may also be an opportunity to develop value-added products where the customer selects and pays for their value-added “other travel service” component once they arrive at their accommodation.
 For example pay £xxx for the room in advance and then get a choice on arrival of say either tickets to the local attraction, or a discount meal for two at the local pubs for an additional£x (£x being significantly less than principal service cost of £xxx).

 The full EU Directive can be accessed at: EU Package Travel Directive 2015

 British Destination members will be alerted to any significant developments, including details of the forthcoming UK consultation as soon as they are know.